 Most RV loans aren’t assumable.
 That means the lender won’t let someone else take over the loan.
 If you’re willing to pay off the loan, there’s a lot of risk on your side.
 The current owners have to use your money to pay off the loan, wait weeks to receive the title, and then sign over the title to you.
 Legally, if you use the RV without proof of ownership, the bank can take legal action against you.

 Is the RV Industry Growing or Slowing?
 Survey Says…

 According to a survey conducted by the RV Industry Association (RVIA), one of the two non-governmental authorities that regulate the RV Industry, 31% of the U.S. population plan on vacationing in an RV in 2021.
 The percentage translates into 56 million people.
 Their RV experience includes either borrowing a friend’s coach (with written permission), renting, or taking their own.

-Currently (at the time we wrote this article), 48.1% of all Americans received their first COVID-19 vaccination, and 37.7% were fully vaccinated.
-The Center for Disease Control and Prevention updated the fully vaccinated guidelines allowing those immune exemptions from precautionary restrictions.
+Currently (at the time we wrote this article), 48.1% of all Americans have received their first COVID-19 vaccination, and 37.7% are fully vaccinated.
+The Centers for Disease Control and Prevention updated the fully vaccinated guidelines, allowing those immune exemptions from precautionary restrictions.

 Welcome to the RV Lifestyle!

-Why This Is the Worst Time to Buy an RV — Don’t Do It (Video)
+Why This Is the Worst Time to Buy an RV (Video)

 "Man cannot discover new oceans unless he has the courage to lose sight of the shore."